hamzahik/wakanda-websocket/README.md

 /*
  * Associate a handler to the host "127.0.0.1:8082"
- * received messages are going to be handled by the module "websocket-handler" */ host.addHandler( '^/api/1.0/\\?t=[a-zA-Z\\.0-9_\\-]+$' , 'websocket-handler' , true );
+ * received messages are going to be handled by the module "websocket-handler"
+ * The third parameter is boolean : if set to true, all connection attempts
+ * will pass through the authentication module.
+ */
+host.addHandler( '^/api/1.0/\\?t=[a-zA-Z\\.0-9_\\-]+$' , 'websocket-handler' , true );
 ```